-In month 9, if the person you referred has been unsuccessful in securing work, their Employment Specialist will go over their CV and other vocational documents which they may have compiled together and review the journey and signpost on to other services if appropriate.
-Service users can re-refer back into the service as many times as they like, but each time they can only be open to services for 9 months.
-They will be asked to complete an exit interview, so that we can learn what we can do better to help keep this service relevant and tailored to our service users.
+In month nine, if they have been unsuccessful in securing work, the Employment Specialist will go over their CV and other vocational documents which they have compiled together and review their journey and signpost them on to other services if appropriate.
+You can re-refer to the service as many times as you like.
+The Specialist Support Worker will complete an exit interview with your patient, so that we can learn how to improve the service.

 a source of income